-The higher the wind speed is – the more important the coat thickness is to prevent heat loss according to Tregear´s study from 1965 – The heat loss from a skin from a naked pig was I0 times that from a rabbit skin with hair on in strong wind – while in still air the ratio was only 4.
+The higher the wind speed is – the more important the coat thickness is to prevent heat loss according to Tregear´s study from 1965 – The heat loss from the skin of a naked pig was I0 times that from a rabbit skin with hair on in strong wind – while in still air the ratio was only 4.

 The coats role in preventing heat gain thru convection:

-The coat is NOT catching cold air despite popular belief amongst dog groomers – the air that blows thru the coat releases hot air trapped inside the coat and therefor reducing the temperature inside it.
-But once the environmental temperature and the coat temperature is at the same level no heat exchange will happen.
+The coat is NOT catching cold air despite popular belief amongst dog groomers – the air that blows thru the coat releases hot air trapped inside the coat and therefore reducing the temperature inside it.
+But once the environmental temperature and the coat temperature are at the same level no heat exchange will happen.

 The picture shows how the temperature inside the undercoat is 39 – the heat is then transferred up towards the colder part of the coat and decreases.
 But when the air temperature is 35 the heat from the environment will now be transferred down INTO the coat towards the area with the lower temperature – reheating it.

-When you have a dog with a long thick coat there won’t be that much evaporation thru the skin as the coat will prevent exchange of air and therefor keep the air temperature close to the skin at a high level.
+When you have a dog with a long thick coat there won’t be that much evaporation thru the skin as the coat will prevent the exchange of air and therefore keep the air temperature close to the skin at a high level.

 If you on the other hand have a dog with a short thin coat and areas without or very little hair the exchange of air will be much bigger, and more heat (and moisture) will be lost this way.